MinicraftPlus/minicraft-plus-revived/README.md

 * Make it so cloud tile can be placed in the sky level, on empty air tiles.
 Otherwise, they're useful for nothing...

+* Auto-update system, along with a version chooser.

 * ...Find lots more in the other text files above.

 ### Ideas for future additions

 Things I will probably add later, rather than sooner.

-* Auto-update system -- though, I might move this up, if this actually becomes something many people use.
 * Add back Experience bar, from version 1.4
+* Milk & bad status effects
+* Accounts

 #### Far, far away...

 These are simply **ideas**, and have no guarantee of being implemented any time soon, or even at all.
 Could be becuase they're complicated, or could be because I just haven't bothered considering them yet. :P
 If their implementation becomes more likely, they will be moved to a different section.

-* Multiplayer *Servers*
-  * Custom usernames
 * Custom Skins
+* Enchantments
 * Redstone
 * Fire
 * Chickens
 * Minecarts
-* Milk & bad status effects
 * World editors